janimattiellonen/discgolf-diary/Road to Tyyni.md

 Today was an extra day that I used solely for practising putting.
 I tried to focus on how I gripped the disc and how it felt.
 Was it a relaxed or tense grip?
 Mostly threw from less than 6m.
 The idea was to get a good feel with many holed putts rather than making long putts seldomly.

+#### Training day #3 - 21.1.2018 (2h 30min)

+##### Agenda

+In Tali.
+I practised opening shots on hole 2.
+For the last remaining hour I practised putting using Perfect Putt 360, which is actually a very good way to gamify your putting and makes it much more fun.
+Played two rounds with scores 127 / 360 and 111 / 360.
+Played one more round but the app kept crashing so I lost scores for the third round.